 Content analysis is a research method in the social sciences used to reduce large amounts of unstructured textual content into manageable data relevant to the (evaluation) research questions.

-Texts refer to any occurrence of communications - including websites, social media, books, essays, interviews, focus groups, diaries, discussions, articles, speeches, conversations, advertising, theater, informal conversation, and so on.
-To conduct a content analysis on any such text, the text is broken down into manageable categories on a variety of levels (ie, key words, word sense, phrase, sentence, or theme) and coded.
+Texts refer to any occurrence of communications - including websites, social media, books, essays, interviews, focus groups, diaries, discussions, articles, speeches, conversations, advertising, theatre, informal conversation, and so on.
+To conduct a content analysis on any such text, the text is broken down into manageable categories on a variety of levels (ie, keywords, word sense, phrase, sentence, or theme) and coded.
 The coded content can then be quantitatively analyzed for trends, patterns, relationships, similarities, differences etc., from which researchers can get insights and make inferences about the messages within the texts, the writer(s) and the context.

 - frequency of occurrences (e.g. in different samples, or at different times)

 - patterns of co-occurrence (e.g. ‘Boolean operators’, cluster analysis)